Vetala: Literature

-The Baital Pachisi or Vetala Tales is a collection of stories compiled no later than the 11th century.
-It features a frame story of a sorcerer who asked King Vikramaditya to capture a vetala who lived in a tree that stood in the middle of a cremation ground.
-The only way to do that was by keeping silent.
-Every time Vikramaditya caught the vetala, the vetala would enchant the king with a story that would end with a question.
-No matter how hard he tried, Vikramaditya would not be able to resist answering the question.
-This would enable the vetala to escape and return to his tree.
+The Vetala Panchavimshati is a collection of twenty-five stories, featuring a vetala as one of the two central characters.
+It is a part of the Kathasaritsagara, a work that was compiled no later than the 11th century.
+It features a frame story of a sorcerer who asks King Vikramaditya to capture a corpse hanging on a tree that stands in the middle of a cremation ground.
+The corpse is possessed by a vetala, who proposes to tell the king a story along the journey.
+After the vetala finishes the story, he would ask the king a question, which he would have to answer.
+After Vikramaditya answers the question, the vetala would return to the tree, the corpse hanging upon it once more.
+This event occurs twenty-four times, after which the king is unable to answer the question posed by the vetala.
+Impressed with the king, the vetala informs him of the evil designs of the sorcerer, and grants him a gift that would allow him to acquire the powers of witchcraft and defeat the sorcerer.

 In popular culture

 Vikram Vetal, a 1986 Indian fantasy film directed by Shantilal Soni was based on the Baital Pachisi about King Vikramaditya and the Vetala.

 Vikram Aur Betaal was a television programme based on the Baital Pachisi produced by Ramanand Sagar and directed by his son Prem Sagar that aired on DD National channel.
 It was remade as Kahaniya Vikram aur Betaal Ki in 2009 and aired on Colors TV.
 Vikram Betaal Ki Rahasya Gatha (2018), an Indian mythological serial based on Baital Pachisi aired on &TV.
 Indian animator Rajiv Chilaka directed Vikram Betal, a television film for Cartoon Network in 2004 which was produced by his Green Gold Animations.
 Vicky & Vetaal (2006–2007) and Vicky Aur Vetaal (2015–2016), which aired on Disney Channel India, also featured Vetala as the main character.

-Vetala were also a part of The Secrets of the Immortal Nicholas Flamel and have appeared in television shows such as Supernatural season 7 episode 11, Adventures in Babysitting, Sleepy Hollow, Jekyll & Hyde, and a web series titled The Vetala released in 2009, written and directed by Damon Vignale.
-The 2020 Indian zombie horror series Betaal also features a curse of Vetala.

-The Vetala (Linda Leith Publishing, 2018) is a novel by Canadian author Phillip Ernest.
-It tells the story of Nada, a professor of Sanskrit, who finds herself face to face with the imaginative vetala, the subject of her life-long study.